Leadership BehaviorsSat, Jan 28, 2017 in Leadership

 Andy Grove was the CEO of Intel and the author of High Output Management.
 In his view, the only tools a manager can use to influence is training and motivation.

-I haven’t gotten permission from this CEO yet so he will remain anonymous for now.
-In his view, as a CEO if you’re doing anything other than one of the following four activities, you’re abdicating and neglecting your real duties:
+David is the CEO of Aktana.
+In David’s view, as a CEO if you’re doing anything other than one of the following four activities, you’re likely getting in the way more than adding value:

-- Espouse the vision.
+- Espouse and reinforce the vision.
 Never miss a chance to repeat the vision and draw a direct line between whatever’s happening in the moment and how it aligns with the vision.

 - Right people, right jobs.
-As CEO, you must find the absolute best executives.
+As CEO, you must build the absolute best team.

-- Provide resources.
-You’ve got the right people in the right jobs.
+- Ensure adequate resources.
+You’ve now got the right people in the right jobs knowing what to accomplish (the vision).
 It’s your job to ensure they’re armed for success.
 They have to have the resources to do their jobs.

 If you’re doing anything other than these things, then by definition you haven’t done these things well.
-For example, if you’re making a decision about a department or team’s work, you haven’t hired the right executives.
+For example, if you’re making a decision about a department or team’s work, then you haven’t hired the right executives or given them an adequate understanding of the vision.
 If you’re jumping in and helping with their work, then either you don’t have the right people in the right jobs or they don’t have the resources they need.

 I haven’t gotten permission from this CEO yet so he will remain anonymous for now.
 Being a leader, according to this CEO, consists of: